ajfisher/building-droids-with-js/slides.md

 Notes:
 We’re going to focus on the arduino.

-This is an arduino - they cost about $30, they are awesome and come in many different forms for different applications from small to large.
 They run off USB or a battery so it’s hard to blow them up and even harder to electrocute yourself.
 There is also huge amounts of community information about them.